aarontam/usetilities/README.md

 Git Brancher
 ============
 Easily create the same branch on multiple repositories, based off a specified base branch.
 You can specify a set of specific repositories, or use the default set that are Enyo-specific.
+A "delete" option will soon be added to allow for a reversal of the branching action.

 Git Tagger
 ==========
 Easily create the same tag on multiple repositories, based off a specified branch/tag/hash.
 You can specify a set of specific repositories, or use the default set that are Enyo-specific.
+A "delete" option will soon be added to allow for a reversal of the branching action.